TRISTAN-ORF/RiboTIE/README.md

 riboformer template.yml --data
 ```

-Once completed, the tool will automatically skip to the fine-tuning and prediction steps when re-running the script (i.e., `riboformer yaml_file.yml`), as the data is detected within the `h5` database.
+Once completed, the tool will automatically start at the fine-tuning and prediction steps when re-running the script (i.e., `riboformer yaml_file.yml`), as the data is detected within the `h5` database.

 ### Results